 What regulations apply to frogs?

 Pine Barrens treefrogs, Gopher frogs, and Florida bog frogs may not be taken from the wild.
-For all other frogs and toads, there are no seasons, bag or size limits for frogs and a recreational license is not needed.
+For all other frogs and toads, there are no seasons, bag or size limits and a recreational license is not needed.
 To sell frogs or take frogs to sell, a commercial fish dealers license is required.
 Frogs may be taken in accordance with 68A-26.002, Florida Administrative Code (FAC), including use of gigs—provided gigs are not specifically prohibited in the area.
 Florida Bog frogs may not be possessed without a Scientific Collecting Permit.

 What regulations apply to freshwater crayfish?

 There are no seasons, gear, bag or size limits for freshwater crayfish, and neither a recreational nor commercial license is needed.
 It is illegal to take Florida’s state-listed crayfish (Panama City, Sims Sink and Black Creek crayfishes) and all cave-inhabiting crayfish.